debajyotid/Bank-Note-Authentication-model-deployment-using-Heroku/README.md

 # Deploying a Bank Note Authentication model using Flasgger
 ## This problem is part of Kaggle: https://www.kaggle.com/ritesaluja/bank-note-authentication-uci-data
 ### The objective of the problem is to distinguish between forged bank notes and authentic notes.
-The data comprises of 4 features and 1 target columns, and then create a Flask App which can be invoked via POSTMAN or localhost.
+The data comprises of 4 features and 1 target columns, and then create a Flask App which can be invoked via localhost/Heroku.

 #### The features are: 'variance', 'skewness', 'kurtosis', and 'entropy'.
 The target column is labelled as 'class'.